Practical guidebooks for the more adventurous traveller.

 The topography of the eastern section is less extreme, though the number of places with accommodation drops too, and for a couple of days you may find yourself walking 15 miles or more in order to reach a town or village on the trail that has somewhere to stay.

 Regarding safety, there are few places on the regular trail where it would be possible to fall from a great height, save perhaps for the cliff walks that book-end the walk.
-On some of the high-level Lakeland alternatives (see pp112-13 and pp120-1), however, there is a chance of being blown off a ridge.
+On some of the high-level Lakeland alternatives (see p123 and p133), however, there is a chance of being blown off a ridge.
 In 2009 a walker suffered this fate and broke his ankle, as did the rescuer who came in a helicopter, though sustaining such a serious injury by being blown over is highly unusual.
+The greatest danger to trekkers is, perhaps, the likelihood of losing the way, particularly in the Lake District with its greater chance of poor visibility, bad weather and a distinct lack of signposting.
+A compass and knowing how to use it is vital, as is appropriate clothing for inclement weather and most importantly of all, a pair of boots which you ease on each morning with a smile not a grimace.

 We’ve heard about an athlete who completed the entire Coast to Coast path in just 37 hours and a walker who managed it in eight days.
 We also know somebody who did it in ten and another guy who did four four-day stages over four years.
 Continuously or over several visits, for most people, the Coast to Coast trail takes a minimum of 14 walking days, in other words an average distance of just over 14 miles (23km) a day.
+Indeed, even with a fortnight in which to complete the trail, many people still find it tough going, and it doesn’t really allow you time to look around places such as Grasmere or Richmond which can deserve a day in themselves.
+So, if you can afford to build a couple of rest days into your itinerary or even break it up into shorter stages over several weeks, you’ll be very glad you did.

 Of course, if you’re fit there’s no reason why you can’t go a little faster if that’s what you want to do, though you’ll end up having a different sort of trek to most of the other people on the route.
 For where theirs is a fairly relaxing holiday, yours will be more of a sport as you try to reach the finishing line on schedule.
 There’s nothing wrong with this approach, though you obviously won’t see as much as those who take their time; chacun à son goût, as the French probably say.
 However, what you mustn’t do is try to push yourself beyond your body’s ability; such punishing challenges often end prematurely in exhaustion, injury or, at the absolute least, an unpleasant time.

 When deciding how long to allow for their trek, those intending to camp and carry their own luggage shouldn’t underestimate just how much a heavy pack can wear you down.
-On pp36-7 there are some suggested itineraries covering different walking speeds.
+On pp34-5 there are some suggested itineraries covering different walking speeds.
 If you’ve only got a few days, don’t try to walk it all; concentrate, instead, on one area such as the Lakes or North York Moors.
 You can always come back and attempt the rest of the walk another time.

 Coast to Coast Path: St Bees to Robin Hood's Bay